2017 offers new frontiers in innovation.

 Like it or not, the current political climate is tilted in favor of homegrown innovation and nations competing against each other instead of working together.
 This will likely have both positive and negative effects, but one of the more likely ones is that nations turn to their own talent to solve problems and create competing solutions.
 It’s also likely to tilt innovation towards sourcing from more local areas for components, talent, and other assets, as we may see more trade disputes and squabbles from government officials, making it harder to source elsewhere.

 This may not be a bad thing, for innovators.
 Short-term, it likely means more reliance on stable, tested technologies that are easy to manufacture, and will demand more innovation strategy out of companies that used to say “We’ll have someone else engineer it.”
 More thought going into engineering is no bad thing for a modern innovator, and it will make for an exciting 2017.
-Get started by creating an IdeaScale community.
+Get started and request a demo today.